While scratching your pooch's ears, you might have noticed a little slit at the outer base of each ear.

 Healthy ears make for happy dogs!

 Does your dog have the Henry's pocket anatomical feature?
-Show and tell us in the comments section!
+Show us over on our Wide Open Pets Instagram!

-This article was originally published November 3, 2017.
+This article was originally published on November 3, 2017.